-Task 3 (c) - Group work: Final essay
+Block 3: Task C - Group work: Final submission

-In task 3 (c) you will be working together with your group members again to produce a final version of your essay.
+In task C you will be working together with your group members again to produce a final version of your essay.
 Based on the feedback your group submission received from its peer reviewers, you will consider making changes to the essay; correcting errors, re-working paragraphs, including TaMoS concepts, or other changes that might be relevant for your group.